This post covers the very basic foundation needed to learn GPU programming and/or Parallel programming on CPUs only.

-I will cover the architectural details of two of the several processors that empower the modern day computers - the CPUs and the GPUs.
-By the end of this post, the reader should have a good understanding of the following terms - (in no particular order) chips, processors, microprocessors, cores, latency device, throughput device, clock speed, threads, processes, instructions, memory bandwidth, memory system.
+I will cover the architectural details of two of the several processors that empower the modern day computer - the CPUs and the GPUs.
+By the end of this post, one should have a good understanding of the following terms - (in no particular order) chips, processors, microprocessors, cores, latency device, throughput device, clock speed, threads, processes, instructions, memory bandwidth, memory system.

 Core, Microprocessor/Processor, Chip